dforde-mwb/dforde-mwb/README.md

 I work in the Malwarebytes Architecture team and I'm interested in all our engineering projects.

 📫 How to reach me ...
-You can e-mail me at: dforde@malwarebytes.com and of course, you can alwarey reach me on slack.
+You can e-mail me at: dforde@malwarebytes.com and of course, you can always reach me on slack.
 I work in GMT time-zone.

 <!---
 - 👀 I’m interested in ...